• Skip to primary navigation

 And that's all it takes to successfully divide the overgrown Aloe plant and transplant the pups into new pots.

-Things To Do After Pruning And Repotting
+Things To Do After Trimming And Repotting

 After pruning and repotting, wait at least a week until you water the plant again.